Do People Naturally Obey Authority Figures?

 What Did the Stanford Prison Experiment Find?

-While most takeaways of the Prison experiment are horrific, this one aspect is fascinating and has many profound implications in regards to change resistance, identification, and dis-identification.
+Thus, while most takeaways of the Prison experiment are horrific (much like the Milgram experiment), this one aspect is fascinating and has many profound implications in regards to change resistance, identification, and dis-identification.
 See “Fueling Terror: How Extremists Are Made” by Scientific American.

 Philip Zimbardo: The psychology of evil.